Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 Displayed on the screen was a long and thin torso with multiple thin spiky protrusions spread across its surface, zigzagging clumsily.
 Whatever it was looked like a black fish no less than 4 meters long.

 “Eda, do you think that this is an alien li–” Magiri, noticing her mistake, quickly cut her sentence short and covered her mouth.
-The others averted their gaze, as if used to it.
+The others averted their gaze, as if to overlook her mistake.
+“I mean, Papa Henri.
+Could this possibly be an alien life form?
+The real deal?”

+At Magiri's prompting, the elder Black scientist hacked a cough and looked at the display, unfazed.
 “If that's the case, then it’s great news!
 Its symmetry is quite broken, but creatures like that aren’t unheard of out there.
-Many species of crab and shellfish have pincers very different in size from one other, and there are also the eji from Solma System's north, which are well-known for being completely asymmetrical animals.
-I can identify what seem to be its tail and torso—ah, the head too!
-Those little dents on the sides of the head might be sensory organs, and since it was capable of taking our bait, we can assume that it has a mouth.
-So, if it's capable of excreting...that would make it an animal, one surprisingly similar to something from Earth.
+Many species of crab and shellfish have pincers very different in size from one other, and there are also the eji from the north of Solma System, which are well-known for being completely asymmetric animals.
+I can identify what seem to be a tail and torso—ah, a head too!
+Those little dents on the sides of its head might be sensory organs, and since it was capable of taking our bait, we can assume it has a mouth.
+So, if it's capable of excreting... that would make it an animal, one surprisingly similar to something from Earth.
 But of course, we can only be sure after we catch it—until then, it's only a possibility.”

 “Mhm, understood, thank you.
 Let's give it a name!
 What should it be, everyone?”